 This course analyzes the impact of business legal structure, intellectual property protection, licensing strategy, and tax management on the financial structure of the organization.
-It will explore the law relative to the cyber business environment; and the potential financial issues to be considered relative to product liability and consumer law will be explored.
+It explores the law relative to the cyber business environment; and the potential financial issues to be considered relative to product liability and consumer law is explored.

-CREATIVITY, INNOVATION & DESIGN IN BUSINESS
+CREATIVITY.
+INNOVATION & DESIGN IN BUSINESS

 This course explores various approaches in developing an innovation strategy from a creative beginning to an innovative implementation resulting in a competitive business structural design.
-Approache es to applying design concepts in business model development will be explored and analyzed.
+Approaches to applying design concepts in business model development is explored and analyzed.